kabirwalia8300/COVID19/README.md

 # COVID19_Timeseries

-Using SARIMAX to predict when no new cases of COVID-19 will be confirmed in Japan.
-(Please see the COVID19_Japan.ipynb)
+Trying different modelling methods to understand the growth and extent of the COVID-19 spread.